Team

 What would they do?

-Sometimes assumptions are made and communication missed that may expose technicians to a hazardous chemical encounter.
 While your processes and equipment may differ, this video may stimulate discussion among staff members to a) identify the problem, b) map out the current state, c) identify root causes and d) brainstorm potential countermeasures toward developing standardized response procedures as a team.
-Make up your own scenario and share it with our members! |

 How can we get help?